Edmund Ironside, 1st Baron Ironside: Russia and Iran

 Ironside remained with 99th Brigade for only six months; in September 1918, he was attached to the Allied Expeditionary Force fighting the Bolsheviks in northern Russia, and in November given command of the force, retaining his temporary rank of Brigadier-General.
 Before leaving, he appeared on the electoral platform of Oswald Mosley, who campaigned successfully as a Conservative from the Harrow constituency in the December 1918 general election.
 The posting to Arkhangelsk was his first independent command, and he threw himself fully into it; for over a year, he travelled continually along the Northern Dvina to keep control of his scattered international forces, at one point narrowly escaping assassination.
 However, the Red Army managed eventually to gain a superior position in the Civil War and in late 1919 he was forced to abandon the White Army to their fate.
 In November he handed command over to Henry Rawlinson, who would supervise the eventual withdrawal, and returned to Britain.
-Ironside was appointed a Knight Commander of the Order of the Bath, and promoted to substantive major-general for his efforts; this made him one of the youngest Major-Generals in the British Army.
+Ironside, promoted on 1 January 1919 to brevet colonel, was appointed a Knight Commander of the Order of the Bath, and promoted to substantive major general for his efforts; this made him one of the youngest major generals in the British Empire.

 From March to May 1920 he commanded a military mission which supervised the withdrawal of Romanian forces left in Hungary after the Hungarian–Romanian War of 1919, and during July and August was attached to George Milne's force occupying İzmit, Ottoman Empire, as it prepared to withdraw.
 His third overseas posting of the year was to Persia in late August.
 Owing to his experience in conducting withdrawals, he was appointed the commander of the North Persia Force by the War Office on 26 September; he was also tasked with subduing the Persian Cossack Brigade's White Russian commander Vsevolod Starosselsky.
 The precise level of British involvement in 1921 Persian coup d'etat remains a matter of historical debate, but it is almost certain that Ironside himself at least provided advice to the plotters.
 In December 1920, he appointed the future shah, Colonel Reza Khan, as commander of the Persian Cossack Brigade, and subsequently groomed him for the role of Persia's strongman against the Bolshevik influence, leaving instructions for Reza to be gradually released from British control.
 On Ironside's departure from Persia in February 1921, Ahmad Shah Qajar awarded him the Order of the Lion and the Sun.

 After Persia, he attended the Cairo Conference, where Winston Churchill persuaded him to take command of the newly reorganised British force in Iraq.
 His return flight to Persia in April crashed near Basra and he was invalided home after several months in hospital.